Gift Icon

 3-speed automatic

-The third generation of the Chevelle marked the most extensive redesign in the history of the model.
-Because of the concern over federal rollover standards, the convertible and four-door hardtop models were discontinued from the line.
+The third generation of the Chevelle marked the most extensive redesign in the model's history.
+Because of concern over federal rollover standards, the convertible and four-door hardtop models were discontinued.
 The two-door hardtops were replaced with the “Colonnade Hardtop.”

 Some of the Chevelle’s updates were delayed by a full model year due to the massive strike at some GM assembly plants.
-The biggest steps made during this third-generation include the changes to adhere to the new regulations that were brought forth by the Federal Motor Vehicle Safety Standards.
+The biggest steps made during this third generation include the changes to adhere to the new regulations brought forth by the Federal Motor Vehicle Safety Standards.

 During this generation, all-new chassis designs were introduced.
-Despite the model lineup being changed and improved, the critics spent a lot of time comparing it to the industry counterparts.
-The Chevelle introduced the Laguna trim-level as the top-of-the-line series.
+Despite the model lineup being changed and improved, critics spent a lot of time comparing it to its industry counterparts.
+The Chevelle introduced the Laguna trim level as the top-of-the-line series.
 Chevrolet continued to maintain yearly facelifts of the Chevelle, keeping up with the ever-growing strict federal vehicle standards.
-Come 1978, the Malibu took over for Chevrolet’s mid-size line of sedans.
+Come 1978, the Malibu took over for Chevrolet’s mid-size sedans.

 Body Style